Substance Abuse (cont.)

 - poor school performance,

-- association with a deviant peer group or isolating self from peers altogether,
+- association with a deviant peer group or isolating oneself from peers altogether,

 - perception of approval of drug-use behavior.